meleneth/mel-scene-fsm/README.md

 This is only a winner if it is easy to make sets of FSM's that can switch between each other and encapsulate functionality.

+Test looks promising, now to use it to refactor mobilis